erose-go/my-fixes-desktop/readme.md

 ~~+ Horizontally center the header [h1 elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) and use the font and text-transform properties to visually distinguish elements with the .small class from the other h1.
 Set it to 900-weight, Lato font (with a sans-serif fallback), in all caps.
 And make it noticeably smaller in size (but not too small).~~

-+ Use the float property to position the article figure on the right-hand side of the text.
+~~+ Use the float property to position the article figure on the right-hand side of the text.~~

-+ Use the font property to style the figcaption so that the size is smaller and the font is lighter-weight and visually distinct (a different font-family) from the body text.
-Remember, for any font to load, it has to be one the user has on their computer or it has to be linked in the HTML or loaded from somewhere.
+~~+ Use the font property to style the figcaption so that the size is smaller and the font is lighter-weight and visually distinct (a different font-family) from the body text.
+Remember, for any font to load, it has to be one the user has on their computer or it has to be linked in the HTML or loaded from somewhere.~~

-+ Use auto margins, flex display, and justify-content to evenly distribute (space-evenly) the pagination buttons at the bottom of the page.
-You might also style the border of the buttons to be thicker or thinner, or have another appearance as you wish.
+~~+ Use auto margins, flex display, and justify-content to evenly distribute (space-evenly) the pagination buttons at the bottom of the page.
+You might also style the border of the buttons to be thicker or thinner, or have another appearance as you wish.~~

-+ Add your name to the footer copyright.
+~~+ Add your name to the footer copyright.~~

-+ Style the page with a suitable color scheme, either light or dark, so it doesn't look so plain.
-Consider using color for: navigation-bar background and text, footer background and text, page background, header background, body text, and pagination buttons, both normal and on hover.
+~~+ Style the page with a suitable color scheme, either light or dark, so it doesn't look so plain.
+Consider using color for: navigation-bar background and text, footer background and text, page background, header background, body text, and pagination buttons, both normal and on hover.~~

 ## One more thing
-+ I wrapped a span with the .dropcap class around the first letter of the article in /index.html, but never wrote the css for it.
-If you can, please use it to create a drop-cap effect (A big first letter at the start of the paragraph).
+~~+ I wrapped a span with the .dropcap class around the first letter of the article in /index.html, but never wrote the css for it.
+If you can, please use it to create a drop-cap effect (A big first letter at the start of the paragraph).~~